-A full review of the Group's objectives, policies and processes for managing and monitoring risk is set out in the Risk report on pages 50 to 57.
+A full review of the Group's objectives, policies and processes for managing and monitoring risk is set out in the Risk report.
 This Note provides further detail on financial risk management, cross-referring to the Risk report where applicable and providing further quantitative data on specific financial risks.